 A magical jaunt through a towering bamboo forest.

-- Bring cash– lots of places charge $5-$10 for parking and many of the cute fruit stands and the like along the way don’t take cards.
+Lots of places charge $5-$15 for parking and many of the cute fruit stands and the like along the way don’t take cards.

-- Wear some kind of hiking shoes or hiking sandals.
-True story- while hiking in Twin Falls along the Road to Hana, I stubbed my big toe on a river rock and ripped the nail clean off.
-Not only was this mega gross, it was also incredibly painful and, frankly, ruined a lot of our trip (not a lot of things you can do in Hawaii with a gaping wound on your foot…).
+True story- while hiking with my flip flops in Twin Falls along the Road to Hana, I stubbed my big toe on a river rock and ripped the nail clean off.
+Not only was this mega gross, it was also incredibly painful and, frankly, ruined a good chunk of our trip (not a lot of things you can do in Hawaii with a gaping wound on your foot…).

-If you do the Road to Hana as a day trip, just in time for dinner, you’ll drive right past Mama’s Fish House, which is widely regarded as one of the best restaurants on the island (meaning- you should make reservations, like, yesterday).
-The food here is amazing and the views are spectacular (you’re likely to see turtles on the neighboring beach!), but word of warning- it’s quite pricey!
+If you do the Road to Hana as a day trip, you’ll drive right past Mama’s Fish House just in time for dinner, which is widely regarded as one of the best restaurants on the island (meaning- you should make reservations, like, yesterday).
+The food here is AMAZING and the views are spectacular (you’re likely to see turtles on the neighboring beach!), but word of warning- it’s quite pricey!

 Day 4: Beach day and exploring the ‘Iao Valley